d2l-ai/d2l-en/chapter_installation/index.md

 ## Downloading the D2L Notebooks

 Next, we need to download the code of this book.
-You can click the "All Notebooks" tab on the top of any HTML page to download and unzip the code.
-Alternatively, if you have `unzip` (otherwise run `sudo apt install unzip`) available:
+You can click the "All Notebooks" tab on the top of any HTML page to download and unzip the code.F Alternatively, if you have `unzip` (otherwise run `sudo apt install unzip`) available:

 ```bash